Kensico Cemetery

-Many entertainment figures of the early twentieth century, including the Russian-born Sergei Rachmaninoff, were buried here.
+Many entertainment figures of the early twentieth century, including Russian-born Sergei Rachmaninoff, were buried here.
 The cemetery has a special section for members of the Actors' Fund of America and the National Vaudeville Association, some of whom died in abject poverty.

 The cemetery contains four Commonwealth war graves, of three Canadian Army soldiers of World War I and a repatriated American Royal Air Force airman of World War II.

 As of December 2021, eight Major League Baseball players are buried here, including Baseball Hall of Fame inductee Lou Gehrig.

 Sharon Gardens is a 76 acre section of Kensico Cemetery, which was created in 1953 for Jewish burials.